 If you’re looking to shred in one of the world’s best ski resorts, you can’t go wrong with heading to the United States.
 Home to the Rockies and the Tetons, the Lake Tahoe region, and more, each area is full of legendary spots – from massive ski areas with all the bells and whistles to authentic, independently run resorts.

 Yes, 39 of North America’s states have winter resort facilities.
-You’ll find some of the most famous resorts in the West (Vail or Mammoth, anyone?).
+You’ll find some of the most famous ski resorts in the West (Vail or Mammoth, anyone?).
 Still, it’s always worth heading East to resorts like Killington and Sugarbush.
 Of course, it totally depends on what your priorities are for the best ski trip ever.
 Are you after somewhere with varied terrain, guaranteed powder, insane off-piste, or out-of-this-world après-ski?

 We are here to help you decide not just where's the best place to flaunt your new ski jackets and ski pants, but also where to experience the best slopes!
 We’ve rounded up the 50 best ski resorts from across the US and given them awards based on what they top the list for, to help you choose your next destination.
 So, find out more about the most well-known spots, discover a resort you never knew existed, and start planning that trip.
-It’s all here in our ultimate list of best US ski resorts.
+It’s all here in our ultimate list of the best ski resorts in the US ski.

 Typically, the best time to ski and snowboard in the USA is from late November to April.
 However, if you can’t wait that long, some resorts open early (depending on the snow conditions).
 These tend to be Loveland, Wolf Creek, Killington, and Mammoth Mountain.

-And, if the snow sticks around, some resorts even close later in the year – sometimes not until July!
+And, if the snow sticks around, some ski resorts even close later in the year – sometimes not until July!
 These are normally Breckenridge, Keystone, Mammoth Mountain, Sun Valley, and Snowbird.
 Find out more about these in our list below.

 Where’s the best place to ride in the USA?
 Here’s the place to find out!
-Above every resort guide is our list of awards, highlighting our favorite elements about each place.
+Above every ski resort guide is our list of awards, highlighting our favorite elements about each place.
 These range from ‘family-friendly’ to ‘overall value’ and ‘après-ski’.

 FYI, we haven’t ranked the resorts in any specific order!
 Think of this as an ultimate list rather than ranking from best to worst.
-Instead, we’ve used badges under each resort’s name.
+Instead, we’ve used badges under each ski resort’s name.
 These highlight the absolute best bits so you can find a ski destination that meets your needs.

-We’ve also included each resort’s type of ski pass.
+We’ve also included each ski resort’s type of ski pass.
 This is handy to know as buying one of the four main ski pass options – the Ikon Pass, the Epic Pass, the Mountain Collective, and the Indy Pass – often means you can ride at multiple resorts throughout the season.

 Each ski pass also has different options (such as full-access, two-day, base pass, etc.).
 Even if you only ride twice a year, you might save more money by bagging one of these passes than by buying individual lift tickets.

 Make your trip one to remember with Aspen.
 There’s nowhere else on earth like it.
-This world-famous resort comprises four mountains: Snowmass, Aspen Mountain, Aspen Highlands, and Buttermilk.
+This world-famous ski resort comprises four mountains: Snowmass, Aspen Mountain, Aspen Highlands, and Buttermilk.
 Together, they offer an incredible number of runs across an immense area of rideable terrain – so prepare for the thigh burn!

 With such a large area, there really is something for every rider.
 Head to the family mecca of Snowmass, give skiing or snowboarding a first try at Buttermilk, try out the next-level tree skiing in Ajax, or throw yourself into the Aspen Highlands’ open bowls.
 There are also insane on-hill dining options, near countless hotels to choose from, stellar customer service, and an epic après scene.